5jt/dyalog-cookbook/manuscript/11_makeme.md

 I> In most programming languages the process of compiling the source code and putting together an application is done by a utility that's called "Make"; therefore we use the same term.

 At first sight it might seem that we can get away with a reduced version of `Develop.dyapp`, but that is not quite true.
 Soon we will discuss how to add a help system to our application.
 We must then make sure that the help system is compiled properly when the application is assembled.
-We cannot do this with a DYAPP; we need more flexibility.
+Later even more tasks will come up.
+Conclusion: we cannot do this with a DYAPP; we need more flexibility.

 A> ### More complex scenarios
 A>